 LONG TOM PICNIC & PANORAMIC VIEW SITE

-Click on Tab 'Community Outreach' at the top of this page for details of this interesting historical site which has been upgraded as a picnic and panoramic view site for tourists and visitors.
-Official opening Saturday, 28 April 2018.
+Click on Tab 'Community Outreach' at the top of this page for details of this interesting historical site which has been upgraded as a picnic and panoramic view site (toposcope) for tourists and visitors.
+It was officially opened on Saturday, 28 April 2018.